 - pinch dill fresh or dried (optional)

-- Saute onions over medium high heat for 3-4 minutes.
+- Sauté onions over medium heat for 3-4 minutes.1 sweet yellow onion

 - Increase flame to medium-high heat and add spinach to pan by the handful, stirring after each handful, until all the spinach has been added.
 Cook for 2 minutes or until all spinach is wilted.1 pound fresh baby spinach

-- Add rest of tomatoes and simmer for 5 minutes on low heat.
+- Add rest of tomatoes and simmer for 5 minutes on low heat.15 ounces stewed tomatoes

-- Serve as a side or over brown or white rice.
+- Serve as a side or over brown or white rice or toasted sourdough bread.